How I 3x'd Conversion Rates for a $XX Million AI Devtool Startup in One Week

 We replaced that with:

-Bottleneck #2: Investor-optimized hero section
+Bottleneck #2: Overly-technical, investor-optimized hero section

 The second highest impact change was in the hero section.
 Yes, I did rework the rest of the landing page as well - but the hero section is where I put in 80% of my effort.